From near-death to global stage, UAE's transplant athletes inspire hope

 A declaration that the Hayat programme — the UAE’s national organ and tissue donation initiative — is not just about medical progress, but human stories.
 About rewriting destinies, breaking myths, and offering second chances.

-“These athletes are symbols of triumph,” said Dr Georges-Pascal Haber of Cleveland Clinic Abu Dhabi.
-“They reflect the UAE’s investment in compassionate care — and the strength of the human spirit.”
+“These inspiring athletes are our ambassadors of hope,” said Dr Georges-Pascal Haber, CEO of Cleveland Clinic Abu Dhabi.
+“Their journeys reflect the strength of medical progress, compassionate care, and the UAE’s limitless potential to transform lives."

 Profile